khushi711/E-Commerce_Sales_Analysis_Dashboard/README.md

 Payment Method Insights: Breakdown of sales by payment methods including COD, UPI, EMI, Debit Card, and Credit Card.
 Top Customers and States: Identification of top customers and states by total spending, highlighting key contributors to revenue.

+Learning Source: I developed this dashboard based on instructions from a YouTube tutorial presented by Rishabh Mishra.
+Many thanks to Rishabh for his exceptional guidance!